thinmanj/bambu-mw-challenge/notification-service/API_README.md

 # Notification Service API

-This microservice provides REST APIs for managing notifications, templates, and user preferences.
+This microservice provides REST and GraphQL APIs for managing notifications, templates, and user preferences.

 ## Base URL
 ```